e-strobel-lab/TECtools/TECdisplay_README/README.md

                                            contains variant ids in the format used by variant_maker.
 ```

 `TECdisplay_mapper` generates a template constraint file that can be found in the directory `navigator_templates` in the `TECdisplay_mapper` output directory.
-The format constraints files is described below, and an example constraint file is provided in the `example_files` directory.
+The format of constraints files is described below, and an example constraint file is provided in the `example_files` directory.

 Constraints files specify variable and constant bases in the format described above for variant_maker, which is provided here for convenience: